CrosseyeJack/discourse-auth-twitch-dev/README.md

 Twitch API OAuth for Discourse

 Installation Instructions (for Docker installations):
+This plugin relies on some changes patched into Discourse - https://github.com/CrosseyeJack/discourse-twitch-oauth-patch

+These changes just mean we are relying on Twitch to validate our user names for us instead of discourse.

 * Open your container app.yml
 * Register a new Twitch API application at http://www.twitch.tv/kraken/oauth2/clients/new if you haven't already.